Cynthia-Lee/spaceship_flight_stick_game/README.md

-# spaceship_flight_stick
+# spaceship_flight_stick_game

 Proto Builds - Flight Stick

 Created for SBUHacks 2019.

-Using an Arduino Leonardo for joystick and button controls.
-We made a makeshift flight stick and game to use it on!
+We made a makesift flight stick using an Arduino Leonardo with joystick and button controls.
+We also made a 3-d game that can be played with the controller.

 Hardware: Arduino Leonardo, joystick, push button